 Our mission and goals are clearly consistent, and grounded, in this generalist practice framework.
 Our focus is on a strong commitment to the mission and core values of the profession and to a person and environment and strengths perspective construct.
-Our program will seek to develop MSW students who are able to think critically, apply ethical principles, and incorporate all of the core competencies within professional practice.
-Our mission is to graduate students from our MSW program who are well prepared for independent graduate level generalist practice social work positions in the local community and in society.
+Our program will seek to develop anti-oppressive and anti-racist BSW students who are able to think critically, apply ethical principles, and incorporate all of the core competencies within social work practice.

+Our mission is to graduate students from our BSW program who are well prepared for entry-level generalist practice social work positions in the local community and in society.
 Generalist practice is focused on multi-level (micro, mezzo, macro) and multi-dimensional (individual, family, group, community, society) intervention strategies.
-Students will utilize a variety of evidenced based theoretical practices to ensure effective, culturally response, and ethically engaged interventions.
+Students will utilize the ecological perspective (person and environment), the strengths perspective and empowerment approach, as well as the various roles (consultant, resource manager, and educator) and functions (enabler, facilitator, planner, colleague-monitor, broker-advocate, convener, social activist, catalyst, teacher, trainer, outreach, researcher-scholar) common of generalist practitioners.
+They will understand the problem-solving approach and the following six-step generalist framework necessary for holistic interventions: